 3. Give generously

 Christ gave, and gave and gave.
-He kept on giving, until He had nothing left to give.
-But even now He’s still giving from heaven, and will continue to do so.
-And that’s what He teaches us to do.
+He kept on giving until He had nothing left to give.
+And yet He continues to give from heaven, and will continue to do so.
+And that’s what He teaches us to do as well.
 “Give,” He says.
 “Give and don’t hoard.”

 Give, and it will be given to you.
 A good measure, pressed down, shaken together and running over, will be poured into your lap.
 For with the measure you use, it will be measured to you.